 Sin City.
 City of Lights.
 The Gambling Capital of the World.
 The Entertainment Capital of the World.
 Capital of Second Chances.
 The Marriage Capital of the World.
 The Silver City.
 VEGAS.

-The most populous city in the state of Nevada, Las Vegas is famous worldwide for its ostentatious casinos, unrestrained excess, and nonstop debauchery.
+The most populous city in Nevada - over 75% of the state's total population lives in surrounding Clark County, mostly in the city and its' immediate suburbs - Las Vegas is famous worldwide for its ostentatious casinos, unrestrained excess, and nonstop debauchery.
 In actuality, it's more like The Theme Park Version of a Wretched Hive, with just enough free-wheeling enthusiasm to give visitors a rush of excitement without endangering themselves.

 The city was founded in 1829 by a party of explorers traveling along the Spanish Trail to Los Angeles; its name means "the meadows" in Spanish, after the area's abundant grasses and desert springs.
 Incorporated in 1911, the city grew rapidly in the thirties, as Nevada's legalization of gambling and the construction of nearby Hoover Dam produced an influx of construction workers and tourists.